Hard Drive Making Grinding Noise? Urgent Steps for Critical Failure

 How PITS Global Tackles Severe Physical Damage Cases

-At PITS Global Data Recovery Services, we specialize in complex Tier 3 recoveries involving severe physical damage, including drives making grinding noises.
-Our state-of-the-art labs and experienced engineers are equipped to handle these critical situations:
+PITS Global specializes in complex recoveries involving physical damage, including drives making grinding noises.

-• Certified Cleanrooms: All internal work is performed in ISO-certified cleanroom environments.
+• Certified Cleanrooms: All internal work uses ISO-certified environments.

-• Specialized Equipment: We utilize advanced tools for head replacement, platter handling (when absolutely necessary), and data imaging from damaged media.
+• Specialized Equipment: Advanced tools for head replacement, platter handling, and imaging damaged media.

 Get a Free Consultation.